shakrmedia/petal/README.md

 While it's similar to Twitter's [Bootstrap](http://getbootstrap.com) and shares some naming conventions and structures, it's completely independent and is coded from scratch on LESS.

 ## NOTE: WIP
-Petal is a work-in-progree project since January 2015.
+Petal is a work-in-progress project since January 2015.
 Core modules code and documentation are incomplete.
 Delete this notice when it's ready for public release.

 ## Get Started